cdemomobilesolutions/apidoc/source/api_returns.rst

 Sample Return for Record Details
 ==========================================

 Querrying the record details API will return a large json response.
 The response is mapped into 7 sections.
-The sections are Record Attribute, Chrome Equipments, Chrome Options, Inspection
+The sections are:

-Points, Chrome Consumer Info, Inspection ID, cDemo Record.
+-Record Attributes
+-Chrome Equipments
+-Chrome Options
+-Inspection Points
+-Chrome Consumer Info
+-Inspsection ID
+-cDemo Record

 Please use the navigator on the left to go to the section you are looking for.

 Record Attributes
 ==================